 Once the piggies are used to each other’s scent, you can move to a physical introduction.
 This initial meeting should take place in a neutral space that doesn't have the heavy scent of either guinea pigs, to discourage territorial behavior.
 A C&C playpen is a great option for your initial introductions as you can insert or remove a barrier, when needed.

 When it’s time for your piggies to meet, allow them into the area and let them have a mooch around.
 Watch them at all times and look for positive signs such as popcorning or gentle sniffs of each other.
 They may even groom or relax together.

 Introduce some yummy snacks, such as fresh lettuce leaves or a handful of parsley, so that they associate being together with something they enjoy - eating!

-Step 5: Moving your guinea pigs in together
+Step 5: Your guinea pigs are ready to move in together!

 If you’ve followed the ‘scent swapping’ stage correctly, both guinea pigs should be accustomed to each other’s scent.
 Ideally, for their shared cage, use bedding carrying both their scents - a Kavee fleece liner is ideal for this as you can allow both guinea pigs to spend time on it before placing it in your cage.
 Placing pee pads carrying both piggies’ scents in their shared cage will also help them settle in.

 Plenty of healthy snacks and toys will keep them occupied.
 Also ensure that you have two of everything - two hideys, two water bottles or bowls and two food bowls in the cage to minimize competition.

 And, of course, you should make sure that there is plenty of space, which brings us onto our next point...